merenlab/anvio.org/help/main/programs/anvi-get-metabolic-model-file/index.md

   display: true
 ---

-This program writes a metabolic reaction network to a file suitable for flux balance analysis..
+This program exports a metabolic reaction network to a file suitable for flux balance analysis..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.